7mind/izumi/doc/microsite/src/main/tut/distage/distage-framework.md

 import izumi.distage.staticinjector.plugins.StaticPluginChecker

 final class AppPluginTest extends WordSpec {

-  "App plugin will work (if OtherService will be provided later)" in {
+  "App plugin will work (if OtherService is provided later)" in {
     StaticPluginChecker.checkWithConfig[AppPlugin, AppRequirements]("env:prod", ".*.application.conf")
   }
 }
 ```

-`checkWithConfig` will run at compile-time, every time that AppPluginTest is recompiled.
+`checkWithConfig` will run at compile-time whenever `AppPluginTest` is recompiled.

-Note: Since version 0.10, configuration files are no longer checked for correctness by compile-time checker, see: https://github.com/7mind/izumi/issues/763
+Note: Since version `0.10.0`, configuration files are no longer checked for correctness by the compile-time checker, see: https://github.com/7mind/izumi/issues/763